Updated on November 15, 2022

 Although a complete discussion of volumes is outside the scope of this article, a volume creates a type of "pointer" from an /app directory in the container to the directory on your machine where this command is run (for example, the directory where your ASP.NET Core application lives).

 Note that the $(pwd) syntax (Print Working Directory) only works on Mac or Linux.
 For Windows the syntax varies depending on the type of command window used.
-Go here for more details.
-You can learn more about volumes here.
+You can learn more about volumes on Docker's website.

 Once you’re done building and running locally, you will need to create a Dockerfile for your production environment and build the image.
 You don’t want to use the SDK—remember, that’s only for the build and development stage, not production.
 Instead, you'll use the mcr.microsoft.com/dotnet/core/aspnet runtime image.